 How Much Does A Backwater Valve Cost?

-Water damage insurance coverage is one area where many Ontario homeowners are not clear on what is and is not covered.
-Sewer backup coverage, commonly referred to by insurers as a sewer backup rider, is only covered if you have taken out a separate policy to get the additional coverage.
-It is not covered in your standard home insurance policy.
+Sewer backup insurance, commonly referred to by insurers as a sewer backup rider, is only covered if you have to add it to your home insurance - it is not covered in your standard plans.

-However, sewer backup insurance and the installation of a backwater valve may be required by your insurance company.
+However, the installation of a backwater valve may be required by your provider.
 According to IBC,

 Depending on where you live and the prevalence of sewer flooding events, your insurer may require you to install a backflow valve.
-If you have suffered substantial sewer backup damage, the installation of a backwater valve may be required to maintain insurance coverage.
+If you have suffered substantial damage, installing a backwater valve may be required to get insured.

 Is Sewer Backup Insurance Worth It?

-Whether sewer backup insurance coverage is worth it or not depends on your situation and, particularly, where you live and if there is a history of homes experiencing sewer backups.
-If you live in an area that is prone to flooding, then the costs of adding a sewer backup rider (which can be as little as $20 up to $250 per year) more than outweighs the cost of cleanup and repair, which can easily add up to $10,000 or more, not to mention the impact a backup will have on your daily life.
+Whether sewer backup protection is worth it or not depends on your situation and particularly where you live and if there is a history of homes experiencing backups.
+If you live in an area that is prone to flooding, then the costs of adding a rider (which can be as little as $20 up to $250 per year) more than outweighs the cost of cleanup and repair, which can easily add up to $10,000 or more, not to mention the impact a backup will have on your daily life.